Congratulations to 2023 D52 Awardees!

 Global Citizen Psychologists are ambassadors for psychological science in their communities, bringing their professional knowledge, experience and expertise to benefit those around them by volunteering in their community at the local, national or international level.
-Deadlines: Nominations accepted for rolling review periods: September 30, December 31, March 31, June 30
+Deadlines: Nominations accepted for rolling review periods: Next deadline is March 15, 2024.

 The ECP Awards are granted to early career psychologists of Division 52 who have made significant contributions to the field of International Psychology.
-One award is given to a psychologist from the United States, and one is given to a psyhologist from outside of the United States.
-Deadline May 15.
+One award is given to a psychologist from the United States, and one is given to a psychologist from outside of the United States.
+Deadline March 15, 2024.

 Denmark/Reuder Award for Outstanding International Contributions to the Psychology of Women and Gender

 The Florence L. Denmark and Mary E. Reuder Award for Outstanding International Contributions to the Psychology of Women and Gender award recognizes outstanding psychologists who have made international contributions to further the understanding of women and/or gender.
 Deadline March 15, 2024.

 Jean Lau Chin Awards for Outstanding Psychologist and Graduate Student in International Leadership Contributions

 The Jean Lau Chin Award for Outstanding Psychologist and Graduate Student in International Leadership Contributions recognizes exceptional psychologists and graduate students who have made international leadership contributions in their field of expertise.
 They have served as role models and/or mentors to other psychologists and students interested in international issues.
 Deadline March 15, 2024.